 ~ Heather Bauer, R. D.

-The KEY to following the higher fat diet trend that is popular right now is to severely limit carbohydrates (grains, starchy veggies like yams and potatoes, fruit, sugar, and alcohol) so that your body burns the fat as fuel (rather than the carbs) instead of storing it in the liver.
-But if you want to include carbohydrates as part of a healthy, balanced diet, then it is imperative to moderate your fat intake.
-So, it's an either/or situation - but not BOTH!
+Please note that the KEY to following the higher fat diet “trend” that is popular right now is to severely limit carbohydrates (grains, starchy veggies like yams and potatoes, fruit, sugar, and alcohol) so that your body burns the fat as fuel (rather than the carbs) instead of storing it in the liver.
+However, while many people are seeing some positive short term health results from this method, there simply isn't enough data on the long term results of this trend.

 Happy, Healthy Living!